Jongmyo Jerye is a ceremony held for the kings and queens

 April, July, and October.
 Initially, an extraordinary ceremony was held when auspicious occasions and

 national disasters occurred, but after the liberation from Japanese imperialist rule, it was held on

 the first Sunday of May.
 As it was a model of all ceremonies for spirits, its order and procedures

 were very strict and solemn.

-Jongmyo Jerye proceeded in an order of rehearsal → ancestral tablet placing → spirits welcoming →
+Jongmyo Jerye proceeded in an order of rehearsal → ancestral tablet placing → welcoming

-sacrificial food and drink partaking → cheolbyeondu → mangryo → closing.
+partake in sacrificial food and drink → cheolbyeondu → mangryo → closing.
 Before Jongmyo Jerye,

 a monarch was prudent in his speech and action for 4 days and cleaned his body for 3 days.